1. Origin

 4. Breed standard

-A breed standard is intended for breeders, as a guideline to be able to breed the perfect cat according to the wishes of a certain breed.
-In addition, judges can use it to arrive at the most objective possible assessment when judging a pedigree cat.
-The breed standard goes further than just the appearance - certain character traits are also attributed to a breed.
-For example, the character of the Savannah includes that it is a self-confident, alert, curious and friendly cat.
-The breed standard of the Savannah applies to purebred, fully domesticated Savannahs (from the 4th generation) and was drawn up by 2 American breeders in consultation with the American cat association but internationally recognized The International Cat Association (TICA).
+The breed standard is intended for breeders as a guideline to breed the perfect cat according to the requirements for a specific breed.
+Additionally, judges can use it to arrive at the most objective assessment possible when judging a purebred cat.
+Moreover, the breed standard goes beyond mere appearance.
+Certain character traits are also attributed to the breed.
+Regarding the character of the Savannah, for example, it is stated that it is a confident, alert, curious, and friendly cat.
+The Savannah breed standard applies to purebred, fully domesticated Savannahs (from the 4th generation onwards) and was drawn up by two American breeders in consultation with the American Cat Association and the internationally recognized International Cat Association (TICA).

 TICA breed standard